hayoade1/thomas_cc_demo/terraform/aws/README.md

 ...
        db_client = connect_to_db()
 ```
-- Now search for this string in the syslog: `grep "Renewing credentials and retrying once" /var/log/syslog` and you will see many instances of this retry.
+- Now search for this string in the syslog: `grep "Renewing credentials and retrying once" /var/log/syslog` and you will one or more instances of this retry.
 By invokling `/sys/leases/revoke-force/mongo/creds`, and every least TTL duration (120 seconds), Vault revokes Mongo credentials and upon the next health check the application obtains a new Mongo credential.

 - For demo purposes the product service logs credentials as a debug log, this is not recommended for production application.
 You can view these by searching for it in the syslog: `grep "Vault response from AWS EC2 Auth" /var/log/syslog`